gabrielzantua/flashcard-creator/README.md

 - **Intuitive GUI**: Clean, dark-themed interface built with CustomTkinter
 - **Flexible Card Order**: Choose between "Question First" or "Answer First" formats
-- **Real-time Preview**: See how your cards will look as you type
+- **Text & Image Support**: Add text, images, or both as questions and/or answers
+- **Image Preview**: See a thumbnail preview of selected images before adding the card
 - **Batch Creation**: Add multiple cards quickly without switching between files
-- **Obsidian Compatible**: Exports in the exact format required by the Space Repetition plugin
+- **Obsidian Compatible**: Exports in the exact format required by the Space Repetition plugin, with images referenced in markdown and copied to an `images/` folder
-- **Cross-platform**: Works on Windows, macOS, and Linux
+- **Modern, Non-Resizable UI**: Window is centered, non-resizable, and visually consistent

 ## 🚀 Installation

 ### Option 1: Download Pre-built Executable (Windows)

-1. Download the latest ZIP file
+1. Download the latest release from the [Releases](https://github.com/gabrielzantua/flashcard-creator/releases) page
 2. Extract the ZIP file
 3. Run `templater.exe`